-- for Audiences – a new Pay What You Decide Model allows attendees to choose the price of their ticket, either opting for an affordable minimum ticket price from just £10, or donate more for extra rewards, knowing it goes to performing artists and charity.
+- for Audiences – a new Pay What You Decide Model allows attendees to choose the price of their ticket, either opting for an affordable minimum ticket price, or donate more for extra rewards, knowing it goes to performing artists and charity.

 - for Artists – acts are paid fair fees for performing PLUS 50% of all profits from the event on top.

 - for Apprentices – The remaining proceeds go back into the charity and work with volunteers, helping to upskill and train our local community and provide routes into employment year round.

 “It’s a new experiment in ticketing, a very left-field way of structuring an event and fairly distributing proceeds back to artists… and feels very ‘Bristol’.
 We’re really excited about it because it will directly benefit the creative people who make our city such a vibrant community.”